yusufusmahn/yusufUsmahn/README.md

 ## About Me

 I'm a passionate software engineer specializing in building scalable web applications and innovative solutions.
-With experience in [Java], I enjoy solving complex problems and contributing to open-source projects.
+With experience in Java, I enjoy solving complex problems and contributing to open-source projects.

 - 💼 Current Role: Software Engineer at Semicolon Africa
 - 🎓 Education: BSC Mathematics, Masters In Information Management, Ahmadu Bello University Zaria